 Prepare vegetables and spread evenly in a baking dish or roasting pan, drizzling with enough Thai Peanut Sauce to lightly coat all veggies (do not roast the corn unless it is uncooked at this point).
 Toss to coat.
 Place in preheated oven and bake for approximately 30 minutes, stirring once at 15 minutes so as not to overbrown.

 Quinoa is cooked when the white spiral-like germ pops from the seeds.

-Meanwhile, boil water in a lidded saucepan per Quinoa package directions, reducing total water called for by 1/4 cup.
-Add rinsed Quinoa and 1/4 cup San -J Thai Peanut Sauce, stir and cover, reducing heat to simmer.
+Meanwhile, boil water in a lidded saucepan per Quinoa package directions.
+Add rinsed quinoa, stir and cover, reducing heat to simmer.
 Follow package directions regarding how long to simmer — most recommend between 15-20 minutes.
 The seeds are cooked when the white spiral-like germ has popped out of each seed and the water is absorbed.
 Fluff with a fork once fully cooked.